 Major metal detector brand will have VLF detectors designed for different finds and for different soil conditions.
 Consider something like the Bounty Hunter VLF Metal Detector to help you on your next treasure hunt.

 Pulse induction (PI) metal detectors will search deeper than most VLF detectors and work very well in mineralized soil and saltwater conditions.
 If your park has a river or other water source going through it, you will want to make sure at least your search coil is waterproof.
-If you want a PI metal detector, consider something like the White’s TDI SL or the Garrett ATX metal detector.
+If you want a PI metal detector, consider something like the White’s TDI SL or the Garrett ATX.

 Many metal detector models are fully submersible, but almost all detectors have a waterproof search coil.
 Do the proper research before choosing a metal detector.
 If a waterproof search coil is important to you, you may want to look into the Garrett Ace 400, Quest Q40 or the Fisher F22.